csc-training/advancedOpenMP/docs/t-01-introduction-task-based-para.md

  - **Explicit task**s are tasks which not an **implicit task**s.
     - They are created by user via constructs (task., taskloop, target task).
+      - Use **omp task [clause[[,] clause]...]** construct.

 # Execution model

- - Creates a parallel region which forks a team of threads.
+ - Create a parallel region which forks a team of threads.

  - Tasks can be created by a single thread or several.
     - Each execution of a task construct generates a new task.
  - Tasks can be nested.
  - Tasks may be executed *immediate*ly or can be *deffered*.
     - The runtime decides when.
+ - Synchronisation between tasks is done via implicit or explicit barriers.
  - All threads in the parallel region can execute tasks.